qleet/user-docs/docs/getting-started.md

 configmap, deployment and service.
 Note that the configmap tells the sample app to use `http://forward-proxy.forward-proxy-system.svc.cluster.local` for its RPC endpoint.
-This URL uses a local DNS entry that will be set up by QleetOS as defined by the Workload Service Dependency which we'll discuss more shortly.
+This URL uses a local DNS entry that will be set up by QleetOS as defined by the Workload Service Dependency which we'll discuss in more detail shortly.

 ### Workload Instance
 The `WorkloadInstance` refers to the workload definition and actually deploys